kerroniom/Getting-CleaningData/README.txt

 1) "run_analysis.R" - this is a file containing the R code to perform the above task.
 If you download the data set above into your working directory, and run the code you will see the output.
 2) "codebook" - this provides a detailed description of the steps taken to produce the analysis, and a description of the variables.
+3) "merged_data" - which is an output from part 4 described above.

 More information on the dataset can be found here;